Tiger-Du/CrowdAudit/README.md

 CrowdAudit is a full-stack application that enables evaluation of generative AI.

-CrowdAudit can be used as:
+CrowdAudit can be interacted with as:

-- A Streamlit application
+- A local application in Python
-- A Docker image
+- A Docker container
 - A hosted application on AWS at [crowdaudit.org](https://crowdaudit.org)

 CrowdAudit supports models from many providers, including Hugging Face, Groq, and Cohere.